What Are Pavers Made Of? Discover the Materials Behind Paving Solutions

 Can I install pavers myself, or should I hire a professional?

-Yes, if you have basic DIY skills and the right tools; however, hiring a professional may ensure a more polished and durable installation.
+Installing pavers is possible with basic DIY skills and the right tools, but hiring a professional can lead to a more polished and long-lasting result.

 How do I maintain my pavers once they are installed?

-Yes, regular cleaning and sealing can help preserve their appearance and longevity, preventing stains and weed growth.
+Regular cleaning and sealing will help keep your pavers looking great and lasting longer by preventing stains and weed growth.

 What should I do if my pavers become uneven over time?